QubesOS/qubesos.github.io/pages/mailing-lists.md

 Mailing list guidelines
 -----------------------

+These are open mailing lists where people freely come together to discuss Qubes and voluntarily help each other out of mutual interest and good will.
+They are *not* your personal, paid support service. **No one owes you a reply.** No one here is responsible for solving your problems for you.
+Nonetheless, there are many things you can do to make it more likely that you will receive a reply.
+This community is fortunate to have an exceptionally large number of friendly and knowledgeable people who enjoy corresponding on these lists.
+The vast majority of them will be happy to help you if you follow these simple guidelines.

+ * **Be polite and respectful.** Remember, no one here is under any obligation to reply to you.
+Think about your readers.
+Most of them are coming home after a long, hard day at work.
+The last thing they need is someone's temper tantrum in their inboxes.
+If you are rude and disrespectful, you are very likely to be ignored.

+ * **Be concise.** Include only essential information.
+Most of your readers lead busy lives and have precious little time.
+We *want* to spend some of that time helping you, if we can.
+But if you ramble, it will be easier to skip over you and help someone else who gets right to the point.

+ * **Help us help you.** Tell us what you've already tried, and which documentation pages you've already read.
+Put yourself in your readers' shoes.
+   What essential information would they require in order to be able to help you?
+Make sure to include that information in your message.
+[Ask questions the smart way.][smart-questions]

+ * **Be patient.** Do not "bump" a thread more than once every three days *at most*.
+If it seems like your messages to the mailing lists are consistently being ignored, make sure you're following the guidelines explained on this page.
+If you're already doing so but still not getting any replies, then it's likely that no one who knows the answer has had time to reply yet.
+Remember that the devs are very busy working on Qubes.
+They usually only have a chance to answer questions on the mailing lists once every several days.

+ * **Be a good community member.** As with any social community, members of the mailing list earn different reputations for themselves over time.
+We want the mailing lists to be a friendly, productive place where information and ideas are exchanged for the mutual benefit of all.
+We understand that the best way to achieve this is to encourage and cultivate other like-minded individuals.
+   Those who have shown themselves to be good community members through their past contributions have earned our good will, and we will be especially eager to help them and collaborate with them.
+If you are new to the community, you should understand that it will take time for you to earn the good will of others.
+This does not mean that you will not receive help.
+On the contrary, we are fortunate to have such a helpful and understanding community that many of them spend hours of their personal time helping complete strangers, including many who post to the lists anonymously.
+(Given the integration of Qubes with [Whonix], we understand better than most the complexities of privacy and anonymity, and we know that many users have no other choice but to post anonymously.)

+### Specific rules and notes ###

  * Send your message to the correct list.
 Read the sections below to determine which list is correct for your message.
  * Do not [top-post].
  * Include a precise and informative subject line.
 This will allow others to easily find your thread in the future and use it as a reference.
-   * Bad: "Help!
+(Bad: "Help!
    Qubes problems!"
-   * Good: "R2B2 Installation problem: Apple keyboard not working in installer."
+Good: "R2B2 Installation problem: Apple keyboard not working in installer.")

- * Be concise.
-Do not write an essay.
-Include only essential information.
-Please think about how many messages come to the list every day and whether people will want to read through your lengthy message (hint: they won't!).
+ * If your message is not successfully sent to the list, it probably got caught in the spam filter.
+We check the spam filter regularly, so please be patient, and your message should be approved (and your email address added to the whitelist) within a few days.
  * Keep the mailing list CCed throughout the conversation unless there's a special need for privacy (in which case, use PGP encryption).
 This increases the likelihood that a greater quantity of useful information will be available to everyone in the future.
  * Quote selectively.
-For example, if you are replying to a message that includes an advertisement in the email's signature (inserted by the sender's mail provider), you should not quote the advertisement.
-Likewise, it is not necessary to quote the standard Google Groups signature block.
-We also recommend against preserving other people's inline PGP signatures, since doing so is unnecessary and interferes with the ability of programs like Enigmail to properly quote replies thereafter.
-It can also be a good idea to quote only the parts of a message to which you're replying.
-However, if you're genuinely not sure whether some portion of the body of your interlocutor's message should be included, it's fine to err on the side of quoting more.
+Exclude advertisements in signatures and inline PGP signature blocks.
+(Quoting the latter interferes with the ability of programs like Enigmail to properly quote replies thereafter).
+Quote only the parts of a message to which you're replying.
+If you're genuinely not sure whether some portion of the body of your interlocutor's message should be included, it's fine to err on the side of quoting more.

- * Do not apologize for your poor English.
-This is a waste of everyone's time, including your own.
-If we can't understand you, we will ask you to clarify (or ignore your message if it's a total mess ;).
+ * If you do not speak English, you should feel free to post in your own language.
+However, bear in mind that most members of the list can only read English.
+You may wish to include an automated translation in your message out of consideration for those readers.
+If you choose to write in English, please do not apologize for doing so poorly, as it is unnecessary.
+We understand and will ask for clarification if needed.
  * While we're generally open to hearing suggestions for new features, please note that we already have a pretty well defined [roadmap], and it's rather unlikely that we will change our schedule in order to accommodate your request.
-If there's a particular feature you'd like to see in Qubes, a much more effective way to make it happen is to... contribute code to Qubes which implements it!
+If there's a particular feature you'd like to see in Qubes, a much more effective way to make it happen is to contribute a patch that implements it.
 We happily accept such contributions, provided they meet our standards.
    Please note, however, that it's always a good idea to field a discussion of your idea on the `qubes-devel` list before putting in a lot of hard work on something that we may not be able or willing to accept.

- * If it seems like your messages to the mailing lists are consistently being ignored, then take the time to learn [how to ask questions the smart way].
-   (If you're already asking questions the smart way but still not getting any replies, then it's probably just that no one else knows the answer either.)

- * If your message is not successfully sent to the list, it probably got caught in the spam filter.
-We check the spam filter regularly, so please be patient, and your message should be approved (and your email address added to the whitelist) within a couple of days.

 The **qubes-users** list